vaadin/vaadin-grid/vaadin-components-package/README.md

 Vaadin Components is an evolving set of custom HTML elements, built using [Polymer](https://www.polymer-project.org), for building mobile and desktop web applications in modern browsers.

-For contributions and issues, see the projectâ€™s [Github repository](https://github.com/vaadin/components).
+For contributions and issues, see the project's [Github repository](https://github.com/vaadin/components).

 ### Examples &amp; API Docs